jiyangbai/Poligras/README.md

 python3 src/run.py --dataset astro-ph --counts 100 --lr 0.001
 ```

-After the running, the total summarization reward will be printed in the following example format:
+After the running, the graph summary (including the supernodes dividing, superedges, and correction set) will be stored.
+The total summarization reward will be printed in the following example format:
 ```
 #super edge: ####
 correction set size: ####